scrumble-nl/eslint-plugin-scrumble-rules/README.md

 # Eslint plugin scrumble rules

 Eslint plugin for custom rules used by Scrumble.
-Currently only import sorting is included

 ## Installation